 The WBENC seal is very well recognized among corporate and government procurement and supplier diversity offices.
 The Women-Owned logo is great for customer or public facing businesses.
 Add one or both to your business card, website, capability statement, and other materials.
 Both can be downloaded on WBENCLink under Tools, Branding & Media.

 You can also find your certificate in WBENCLink.
 Corporate and government clients will often request this before allowing you access to their supplier diversity programs or contracts.
 Many corporations also have their own internal database of diverse suppliers (women-owned, minority-owned, LGBT-owned, veteran-owned, or disability-owned).
 Take a look to see if your target corporation has their own database and upload your certificate.

-Keep an eye out for events called Business Connections Day, Meet & Greet or Food for Thought, as these will give you direct face-time to pitch to corporate and government representatives, as well as other women-owned businesses.
+Keep an eye out for WBEC-East events called Business Connections Day, Doing Business With, Meet & Greet or Food for Thought, as these will give you opportunities to meet and learn from corporate and government representatives, as well as other women-owned businesses.